newrelic/newrelic-browser-agent-examples/README.md

 docker run -it --rm -p 8080:80 nr-browser-example
 ```

 If you do not have or want to use Docker, each example project can be built locally.
-You will need to modify the project to place the correct agent snippet which can be difference depending on the example.
+You will need to modify the project to place the correct agent snippet which can be different depending on the example.
 Review each examples Dockerfile for more information on how to do this.

 ## Support